 I mentioned earlier that the Camino de Santiago routes are a UNESCO World Heritage Site and that they have connected the people of Europe for centuries.
 All of these routes lead pilgrims to the city of Santiago de Compostela.
 The city is also believed to house the remains of the Apostle St. James and is actually where the city gets its name: Santiago de Compostela means St. James Field of Stars.
 Discover the history of the Camino before you travel.

 Choosing a route to walk is a very personal choice.
-Each of the routes has its unique charms and it completely depends on what you want from your Camino experience.
-To help you decide, we created a list of Camino routes based on your interests so that you can be sure that you have a wonderful adventure.
+Each of the routes has unique charms, which completely depend on what you want from your Camino experience.
+To help you decide, we created a list of Camino routes based on your interests to ensure you have a wonderful adventure.

 1. Camino Frances – Challenge Yourself to the Full French Way

-When you think about walking the Camino in 2023, the Camino Frances or French Way will likely come straight to mind.
-It is the most popular Camino route and has served as the inspiration for many books and movies about the Camino, the most famous being ‘The Way’.
+When you think about walking the Camino in 2024, the Camino Frances or French Way will likely come straight to mind.
+It is the most popular Camino route and has inspired many books and movies about the Camino, the most famous being ‘The Way’.

-If you want to walk the Camino in 2023 for a challenge then the full French Way could be just what you need. is just what you need.
-At 772km long, you will need about 35 nights and this is not a challenge you should undertake without proper mental and physical preparation.
+If you want to walk the Camino in 2024 for a challenge, then the full French Way could be just what you need.
+Is just what you need.
+At 772km long, you will need about 35 nights, and this is not a challenge you should undertake without proper mental and physical preparation.

 For those pilgrims hoping to get their Compostela Certificate, you must walk at least the last 100km of the French route, which starts in Sarria.
 The last 100km of the French Way is actually our most popular section and is great for first-timers and those looking for a social and memorable Camino experience.